entomorph/reverse-engineering/HLIBs.md

 Found in `ENGINE/SYSFILE.LIB` at index 0.

 It contains a header of 12 bytes, followed by 256 RGB colors (768 bytes).

+### .iff images

+Located in ENGINE/SYSFILE.LIB and ENGINE/PC.LIB, these files are [ILBM](https://en.wikipedia.org/wiki/ILBM) (Interleaved Bitmap) format images, specifically of the PBM (Planar Bitmap) variant, used for full-screen graphics.
+The ILBM format, originating from an earlier era, lacks support from most current image viewers.
+To view these images, Graphics Workshop 1.1Y is recommended and available for download at [settlers2.net](https://settlers2.net/wp-content/uploads/2011/06/gwsw95.exe).